Sight Singing and Ear Training I and II/Jazz Theory/Jazz Arranging /Combos/Jazz Ensemble Vocal Jazz Ensemble/Jazz Guitar Ensemble

-As an artist, Jamie’s 17-piece big band has garnered much local acclaim over the past 14 years.
+As an artist, Jamie’s 17-piece big band has garnered much local acclaim since its inaugural performance in 1998. years.
 The Village Voice has called The Jamie Begian Big Band “…some of the most gorgeous post-Gil hues in recent memory.”
-TimeOut NY says “(Begian’s) horn charts play up sleek, sophisticated harmonies while remaining conscious of the kind of blues-based rhythms and effects that move the crowd” while All About Jazz states “Guitarist Jamie Begian has created a stunningly original big band for the 21st Century that builds on traditions pioneered by composers, arrangers and bandleaders as diverse as Duke Ellington, Gil Evans, Stan Kenton, Sun Ra and 20th Century European jazz an classical artists.”
+TimeOut NY says “(Begian’s) horn charts play up sleek, sophisticated harmonies while remaining conscious of the kind of blues-based rhythms and effects that move the crowd” while All About Jazz states “Guitarist Jamie Begian has created a stunningly original big band for the 21st Century that builds on traditions pioneered by composers, arrangers and bandleaders as diverse as Duke Ellington, Gil Evans, Stan Kenton, Sun Ra and 20th Century European jazz and classical artists.”

 The Jamie Begian Big Band’s second CD, entitled “Big Fat Grin” (Innova 762) has received much critical acclaim too.
 MuzikReviews.com calls it “…as fine a collection of original modern jazz compositions as one could expect to find, performed flawlessly by a tight group of talented players” and Lucid Culture says “Big Fat Grin, the new album by the Jamie Begian Big Band delivers everything a modern big band jazz outfit ought to: it’s a treat for anyone who goes for an intricate mesh of textures and a BIG, boisterous, ecstatic yet cerebral sound.”